honnnei/Project-1-futureproof-blog/README.md

 - refactoring the date stamp to a different time zone

 # What we struggled with:
-- Storing the emoji reactions
+- Storing the emoji reactions.
 - Displaying posts in chronological order.
 Instead posts are displayed as their image is loaded.
 - Making the comment input box expandable to more lines of text if longer text is added.

-### What I/we would do differently next time
+### What we would do differently next time:
 - use TDD

 # Extra Feature Ideas: